schibsted/spid-tech-docs/resources/articles/mobile/oauth-authentication-on-mobile-devices.md

 ## Logging the user out of SPiD (and your app)

-You can programmatically log the user out of SPiD by redirecting the user to:
+You can programmatically log the user out of SPiD by sending a request to:

 ```text
 https://stage.payment.schibsted.no/logout?redirect_uri=YOUR_REDIRECT_URL&oauth_token=ACCESS_TOKEN